StevenDavid/lambda-layer-tokenization/README.md

 }
 ```

 Here, in step 6, cloud formation stack created DynamoDB table for storing customer order information, Lambda function for handling request and response, APIs for creating order and paying bill and Cognito user pool for API authentication.
-In order to verify application functionality, you created a Cognito user to call the APIs and validated plain text (token) in `CustomerOrderTable` and encrypted credit card information in `CreditCardTokenizerTable` DynamoDB tables.
+In order to verify application functionality, we created a Cognito user to call the APIs and validated plain text (token) in `CustomerOrderTable` and encrypted credit card information in `CreditCardTokenizerTable` DynamoDB tables.

 ## Step 7: Clean up and delete the resources